stevexero/recipepage/README.md

 }
 ```

+- Inheretance - elaborate (from bullet style, fixed by assigning font to body)

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.